vijeth-simha/education-documents-organizer/README.md

 # education-documents-organizer

-To organize documents for students for their respective education
+To organize documents for students for their respective education which maybe MBA,B.E etc

 <p align="center">
     The purpose of the project is as a starting point or template for building storing your education documents using Node.js and Express. !